Vettikkavala

 Vettikkavala is a village located in the Kollam district in the state of Kerala, India.
-One point of interest within the village is a Shiva-Vishnu temple which hosts a special deity called Vathukkal Njali Kunju.
+The village is famous for Shiva-Vishnu temples which hosts a special deity called Vathukkal Njaali Kunju.
 An annual celebration of Pongala is held at the temple.
 The village is also well known for temple arts (kshetra kala) and a palace constructed by Sree Moolam Thirunal.